cernanalysispreservation/analysispreservation.cern.ch/docs/tutorials.rst

 The CAP form
 ----------------
-There are four main section to document a physics analysis on the CAP form, they are basic information, data provenance, analysis software and documentation.
-However, each form is tailored to the needs of its experiment.
-In the following examples we use form snippets from different experiments to demonstrate their flexibility and use.
+There are four main sections to document a physics analysis on the CAP form: basic information, data provenance, analysis software and documentation.
+However, each form is tailored to the needs of each experiment.
+In the following examples, we use form snippets from different experiments to demonstrate their flexibility and use.

 Basic information
 ~~~~~~~~~~~~~~~~~~~